-Knowing your own credit history gives you valuable information before you seek a loan.
-Because of this, it is in your best interest to understand your credit history and how it may affect your financial goals.
+Knowing your credit history can give you helpful information before you look for a loan.
+It’s in your best interest to understand your credit history and how it may affect your financial goals.

 What is credit history?

-Credit history is a record of your borrowing and financial activity over time.
-It is contained in your credit reports, which are compiled by three main credit bureaus: Experian®, Equifax®, and TransUnion®.
+A credit history is a record of a person’s borrowing and financial activity over time.
+It can be found in a credit report, which is put together by three main credit bureaus: Experian®, Equifax®, and TransUnion®.

-- How much do you owe on your loans?
+- How much do you owe on your credit cards and loans?

 - How many loans have you paid off?